wiedymi/mediabunny/docs/guide/packets-and-samples.md

 ### Creating audio samples

-Audio samples can be constructed either from an `AudioData` instance or an initialization object:
+Audio samples can be constructed either from an `AudioData` instance, an initialization object, or an `AudioBuffer`:

 ```ts
 import { AudioSample } from 'mediabunny';